CodeforNepal/nepalmap_app/README.md

 All commands are provided as make targets via Makefile.
 One can use docker and docker-compose directly for running the services, but some helpers are provided for consistency.

-An application environment context (dev, prod) has to be set along with any of the `make ...` commands.
+An application environment context (dev, staging) has to be set along with any of the `make ...` commands.
 You can either export this in your shell environment, or pass it as an argument to the make target.

 ```
 # Start the development environment